Empowering Newcomer MLs: Access to Content Area Classes for Better Language Learning

 They:

-• and move up a five-step progress ladder aligned to Level 1
+Move up a five-step progress ladder aligned to Level 1.

 There is no heavy writing.